How do you know if your weed plants get enough water?

 Be careful not to over-hydrate

 Even if you have little experience in growing, you should be able to set these two states apart.
 In most cases, it should be obvious if the droopy appearance is due to too much water or too much dryness.
-If the soil is bone-dry and you know that you have not been watering for some time, then probably the sickly appearance of your plant does not come from an overhydration.
-Most of the time the difference between over-hydratation or to little water is clear.
+If the soil is bone-dry and you know that you have not been watering for some time, then probably the sickly appearance of your plant does not come from overhydration.
+Most of the time the difference between over-hydration and too little water is clear.

 It's better to keep your plants a little too dry than over-watered

 Keep in mind that it is better to keep your plants a little too dry than to overwater them.
-If you water thirsty (otherwise healthy) cannabis plants they should recover in a few hours time.
+If you have water-thirsty (otherwise healthy) cannabis plants they should recover in a few hours time.
 Underwatering occasionally won’t harm your plants, but overwatering can do a lot of harm.
-So water your weed plants regularly and sufficient, but never too much.
+So water your weed plants regularly and sufficiently, but never too much.